Israeli occupation of the West Bank: House demolitions

+According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), between 1 January and 10 July 2026, attacks by Israeli settlers and the demolition of homes and other structures resulted in the displacement of more than 3,200 Palestinians across the West Bank.
+This equates to an average of 17 people displaced each day—double the daily average recorded over the preceding three years.

 Permit regime

 From 1967, almost every aspect of ordinary everyday Palestinian life was subject to pervasive military regulations, calculated to number of 1,300 by 1996, from planting trees and importing books, to house extensions.
 Military order 101 denied West Bankers the right to purchase any form of printed matter – books, posters, photographs and even paintings – from abroad (including from Israel) unless prior authorization had been obtained from the military.
 In the first two decades Palestinians were required to apply for permits and licenses for an enormous number of things such as a driver's license, a telephone, trademark and birth registration, and a good conduct certificate to secure jobs in numerous professions.
 Obtaining such permits has been described as a via dolorosa.
 The precise criteria to be satisfied for obtaining permits have never been clarified.
 It has been likened to the pass system of Apartheid.
 Zygmunt Bauman's warnings of the debilitating effect bureaucracy may have on the human condition has been cited to throw light on the Orwellian or Kafkaesque trap of red tape that, it is argued, places a stranglehold on Palestinian autonomy.
 There are 42 types of permits, depending on the purpose of one's movements, required by Israeli authorities as of 2018.